 5 ways to implement a new routine in your life

 Legendary athlete Jim Ryun said these famous words.
-But where do you get the motivation to start a new routine in the first place?
-We all want to fill our lives with more positive, healthy activities – from exercising and meditation to getting enough sleep and filling up on whole foods.
+But where do you get the motivation from in the first place?
+We all want to fill our lives with more positive, healthy activities - from exercising and meditation to getting enough sleep and filling up on whole foods.

 Implementing a new routine in your life can help you establish what’s important, track goals, stop procrastinating, make you healthier, and even help you live longer.
 Here are some ways to upgrade your daily routine and start grabbing those goals.

 What do you care about?
 Start your day with an intention or mantra to put your mind in a positive state right away and help you achieve that laser-like focus.
 Ask yourself: ‘What would I stop focusing on to do this?’.
 Once you discover what’s important and what’s not - nailing down the new habits will take care of itself.

 We’re all guilty of frittering our days away, whether it’s wasting half an hour in the morning or whole weeks at a time.
 If you’re losing track of how you spend your time, start a diary for a couple of weeks, noting down what you’re doing every hour.
 Be honest, then categorise it into sections such as exercise, work, study and watching TV.
 See how much time you spend on each category, where you want to spend less time, and what you want to spend more time doing.

 Not literally - before you go and order a trolley full of French delicacies.
 The saying goes that if the first thing you do each morning is to eat a live frog, nothing worse will happen to you for the rest of the day.
 Put simply, if there’s something you’re putting off and avoiding through procrastination - such as that morning run or important phone call - do it first thing in the morning and the rest of your day will be a breeze.